-One of the first eight counties created in 1634 and disappeared in 1952, when the county was merged into the city of Hampton.
+Elizabeth City County, one of the first eight counties created in 1634, disappeared in 1952 when the county was merged into the city of Hampton.

 Source: Ray Sterner, Rand-McNally's 1895 Atlas